hill-n-dale/info/README.md

  * Floor plans displayed and when clicked zoom in
  * Apply here goes directly to fastrakservice.com.
  * Mobile optimized
+ * SEO Optimized on the homepage a la Wix's wizard.

 ## Accounts created: